• USD

 Snoek Braai

 The Cape snoek is a long, thin species of mackerel sourced from the icy waters of the Atlantic.
-During a West Coast snoekbraai, this juicy fish is grilled on open fires on the beach in a festive celebration of delectable seafood.
-Enjoy it with korrelkonfyt.
+During a West Coast snoek braai, this juicy fish is grilled on open fires on the beach in a festive celebration of delectable seafood.
+It’s traditionally served with korrelkonfyt (grape jam) for a sweet contrast.

 Cape Malay